 required for the works.
-The platform will Walkways, Stairways and Ladders (as blatform has been appropriately located a side of the development site furthest are adjoining residential properties on ated centrally.
-The platform should be viewing floor/s and stairs where facing be a minimum of 75 per cent obscure rict views on a downward angle towards views directly out or upwards from the
+The platform will Walkways, Stairways and Ladders (as platform has been appropriately located e side of the development site furthest e are adjoining residential properties on ated centrally.
+The platform should be e viewing floor/s and stairs where facing be a minimum of 75 per cent obscure rict views on a downward angle towards is views directly out or upwards from the